-• False positives were not an issue for the products
+• False positives were not an issue for the products.

-All of the Endpoint solutions were good at correctly classifying legitimate applications and websites.
-They allowed all of the legitimate websites and applications with the exception of the products from Webroot and Trend Micro, which blocked one or two each.
+Most of the endpoint solutions were good at correctly classifying legitimate applications and websites.
+With few exceptions they allowed all of the legitimate websites and applications.
+Microsoft's product performed less well due to a misconfiguration.